Is it Delectable?

 Next time you’re at the grocery store and you spot a healthy bit sized treat, think about better food options.

-Better Snack Options
+Better Snack Ideas

 -Berries